-Structural engineers help to make, shape and maintain the built environment.
+Structural engineers help to make, shape and maintain the built environment, from buildings and bridges to water supply systems, power plans and flood defences.
 They are professionals who enjoy innovation, challenges, opportunities, responsibility and excitement in a varied and very satisfying career.
-Structural engineering is a profession that provides a tremendous opportunity to make a real difference to peoples' lives and their environment.
+As a profession, structural engineering provides a tremendous opportunity to make a real difference to peoples' lives and their environment.

 Course duration: 12 months (full-time) or 24 months (part-time)

 Start date: September

 Accreditation: This degree is accredited by the Joint Board of Moderators as meeting the requirements for Further Learning for a Chartered Engineer (CEng) for candidates who have already acquired a partial CEng accredited undergraduate first degree.